valeriupredoi/ukraine_military_situation_reports/ukraine_report_16-03-2022.md

 Quiet most all fronts.
 When the Russ is quiet, shit's afoot.

+Tactical situation on March 16th 2022: tagline would be "When the Russ is quiet, shit's afoot." - very minor operations (see below for a few more details on each axis/front line), but it seems the Russ is regrouping/resupplying/calling up reserves and all manners of dubious paramilitary groups.
+More worryingly, apparently there are promising signs from the peace negotiations - and knowing Kremlin, that is not a good sign - probably buying time do something.
+Not sure what; although the Ukrainians still have plenty of troops reserves to fully deploy (they are mobilized but not deployed yet).
+Another worrying fact are statements by Putin and a couple more very senior Kremlin penpushniks saying stuff a la "a dismembered Russia has no place in this world" and "these upcoming days are the most important days in the history of Russia".
+NATO is all but confident the Russ Army has been rendered useless, so I'm a bit uneasy that these next 8-12 days are indeed actually going to be the "peak of the pandemic".

 ![operations map 16 March 2022](https://github.com/valeriupredoi/ukraine_military_situation_reports/blob/main/maps/tactical_16Mar2022.png)

 Operations map 15-16 March 2022, source Insitute for the Study of War [Campaign Assessment 11 March](https://www.understandingwar.org/backgrounder/russian-offensive-campaign-assessment-march-15)